-Dozens of other suggests have been e-mailed in over the years, some obviously take travel and general well being/heath more seriously than others, if that is you then it's likely you'll know most of the remedies already.
+Dozens of other suggestions have been e-mailed in over the years, some obviously take travel and general well-being/heath more seriously than others, if that is you then it's likely you'll know most of the remedies already.
 These suggestions include numerous herbal, homeopathic and other such remedies.
 It still remains the overriding belief of this guide that no one should unnecessarily worry about travel health and travellers should pack as light as possible.
-Cotton wool and cue-tips come up often as well as suggestions for holistic, all-natural supplements.
-Most often suggested and useful are vitamin supplements and immune boosters containing vit C, zinc, etc. which are certainly worthwhile if you feel you are easily prone to illness, since it's easy to get run down and ill if travelling hard and fast in crowded transport and extreme climates.
+Cotton wool and Q-tips come up often as well as suggestions for holistic, all-natural supplements.
+Most often suggested and useful are vitamin supplements and immune boosters containing vitamin C, zinc, etc. which are certainly worthwhile if you feel you are easily prone to illness, since it's easy to get run down and ill if travelling hard and fast in crowded transport and extreme climates.

 Whatever you decide to take away with you - camera, iPod, mobile phone - in most cases it will be expensive and you would mind losing it, which is a risk when travelling, so make sure you have good insurance that covers the total cost of your camera, if it's an expensive one.

-A small calculator (dual power, not just solar): compact enough for carrying around to make currency conversions with, confirming prices and generally keeping track of your budget.
+A small calculator (dual power, not just solar): compact enough for carrying around to make currency conversions with, confirming prices and generally keeping track of your budget (better than taking out an expensive smart phone all the time if in a developing country).
 Also an alarm clock (or the alarm on your mobile phone is just as good), maybe with a world-time feature.
 You will also probably need an international plug adaptor (see plug types), maybe with a USB plug charging facility if you are taking electronics that charge via USB (example).

 To be realistic those who benefit the most are travellers to developed countries who have a very real reason to use a computer regularly.
 It is true that in developed or tech friendly countries you can find enough public Wi-Fi hotspots and more clued on hostels do offer Wi-Fi.
 Nonetheless any hostel/guesthouse offering a free Wi-Fi connection is also going to have a hard-wired internet connection you can use or you could pick up the connection on a smart phone/tablet.
 Or in all cases and certainly in less developed countries where Wi-Fi spots are few and far between there are plenty of other ways to access the net or use a PC to upload a blog, photos or chat on-line.